cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 ::: {.callout-tip}
 #### Learning Objectives
-At the end of this session you will be able to achieve the following:
+At the end of this session you will be able to perform the following:

-- Performing subsampling of your sample isolates reads using rasusa.
+- subsampling of your sample isolates reads using 'rasusa'.
-- Performing genome assembly for your isolates using flye.
+- genome assembly for your isolates using 'flye'.
-- Performing error correction of the assembled genome isoaltes using medaka.
+- error correction of the assembled genome isolates using 'medaka'.
-- Performing annotation of your genome isolates using bakta
+- annotation of your genome isolates using 'bakta'

 :::